isaiah-solo/Uma-Musume-Emulator-Auto-Train/README.md

 - **Warning**: It will do G1 race no matter what

 `retry_race` (boolean)
-- Controls whether the bot automatically retries failed races.
+- Controls whether the bot automatically retries failed races,. **MAKE SURE YOUR HAVE MORE THAN 3 CLOCKS**
 - **`true`**: Automatically retries failed races (recommended)
 - **`false`**: Stops automation when a race fails
 - **Default**: `true`